-Dada was a bold leap forward in the evolution of Modern Art and our understanding of what art is or could be.
-Emerging in response to the horrors of the First World War, Dada artists sought to cast off any trace of the artistic thinking which had preceded the war; only through complete cultural change could such horrors be avoided from happening again.
-Art moved from celebration of classics and aesthetic beauty into nonsensical collages and sculpture of completely mundane items like garden tools.
-Inspiring almost everything that came after it to some extent, here are some of the most stand out artists from the movement.
+Dada was a bold leap forward in the evolution of modern art and our understanding of what art is or could be.
+Emerging in response to the horrors of the First World War, dada artists sought to cast off any trace of the artistic thinking which had preceded the war; only through complete cultural change could such horrors be avoided from happening again.
+Art moved from celebration of classics and aesthetic beauty into nonsensical collages and sculpture of mundane items like garden tools.
+Inspiring almost everything that came after it all the way up to the contemporary era, here are some of the most stand out artists from the movement.

-One of the most prolific and well known of the Dada artists, Duchamp’s ‘Fountain’; a urinal put on display in an art gallery, is probably the best known of all Dada works.
-Duchamp championed the concept of mass produced consumer items as art through his readymades, and was crucial in widening people’s perspectives of what art could be; he was perhaps the first conceptual artist.
-A painter, collagist, and sculptor, Duchamp also produced work in Cubist and Futurist styles, but his legacy will always be as the artist who defined the question “what is art?”
+One of the most prolific and well known of the dada artists, Duchamp’s ‘Fountain’; a urinal put on display in an art gallery, is probably the best known of all dada artworks.
+Duchamp championed the concept of mass produced consumer items as art through his readymades, and was crucial in widening people’s perspectives of what art could be; he was perhaps the first contemporary conceptual artist.
+A painter, collagist, and sculptor, Duchamp also produced work in cubist and futurist styles, but his legacy will always be as the artist who defined the question “what is art?”

 Jean / Hans Arp

-With a name that varied whether he was speaking French or German, Arp was a biomorphic abstract painter, poet, and sculptor, and a founding member of the Dada movement as one of the writers of a key early manifesto.
-His approach to painting artworks was to let his subconscious and unconscious mind lead his work, by painting his organic, abstract forms first, and interpreting a title for the piece afterwards; these ideas would unsurprisingly lead him into Surrealism at a later point in his career for further exploration of the subconscious in art.
+With a name that varied whether he was speaking French or German, Arp was a biomorphic abstract painter, poet, and sculptor, and a founding member of the Dada movement as one of the writers of a key manifesto.
+His approach to original artworks was to let his subconscious and unconscious mind lead, by painting his organic, abstract forms first, and interpreting a title for the piece afterwards; these ideas would unsurprisingly lead him into surrealism at a later point in his career for further exploration of the subconscious in art.

 The creator of the infamous Mechanical Head, Hausmann was also a poet, performance artist, and collagist, but it was the head that really resonated with people, questioning the concept of man’s great intelligence and reason, whilst Hausman suggests man is empty headed, “with no more capabilities than that which chance has glued to the outside of his skull”; man has no intellectual depth, he can only relate to the superficial world around him.
 Often provocative in his work, Hausmann also produced Expressionist pieces, but found his true calling in Dada, and became a prominent leader of the movement in Berlin.